samolaogun/account1/README.md

-# Bubblegum
+# Bubble
-Bubblegum is a code review boilerplate maintained and used by [Sam Olaogun](http://twitter.com/samolaogun).
+Bubble is a code review boilerplate maintained and used by [Sam Olaogun](http://twitter.com/samolaogun).

 ## Setup
 Setup your project.
 Make sure that you have [SASS](http://sass-lang.org) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.
 Next, change directory to your working directory and clone the repository.